Skip to content

 If you or anyone in your household has ever worked for a Rhode Island, Massachusetts, or Connecticut employer that used Beacon Mutual for workers’ compensation, your personal information may be among the records now circulating.
 Even if you were not directly employed by Beacon Mutual, the breach can still affect you: insurers routinely collect claimant names, addresses, Social Security numbers, medical details, and banking information when processing workplace injury claims.

-Employee lists and financial statements from 2018 through 2025 are now public.
+Employee lists and financial statements from 2018 through 2025 may now be public.
 That volume of historical data makes it easier for identity thieves to build convincing profiles of you, your spouse, or your adult children.
 Once criminals possess current addresses, dates of birth, and employment history, they can file fraudulent tax returns, open accounts in your name, or sell the package to others who will.

 The Doxxing and Identity-Chain Implications